 Good communication is the foundation of any successful relationship – personal or business.
 Working in a corporate environment – feeling enabled to give feedback to your peers, managers and direct reports freely – is essential.

 MadeYou Think’s Luke Todd explains.
-“GO’s HR team came to MadeYou Think and invited me to work with them.
+“GO’s HR team came to MadeYou and invited me to work with them.
 They asked me to help them enable GO’s management team to be as agile, cohesive and effective as possible in an increasingly competitive environment.”

 360° feedback for management